 The Finance Committee of the Court of Governors has declared that the University is outside the scope of the EU Public Procurement Regulations as it is less than 50 per cent publicly funded.
 The calculation is carried out annually to ensure it remains possible to make this declaration.

-It is UAL’s intention that its procurement procedures will continue to follow the good practice set out in the regulations and in the University’s Financial Procedures.
-The University is committed to ensuring value for money in all of its contracting.
+It is UAL’s intention that its procurement procedures will continue to follow the good practice set out in the EU regulations and in the University’s Financial Procedures.

 We are committed to a responsible investment policy for all our endowments, reflecting the desire of staff and students to maintain a sustainable ethos while maximising the financial returns of the investments.